Social images generation

 You need to manually enable this feature.

-Peak can generate your social sharing images (OG and Twitter) and add them to your entries.
-To use this feature you need to install Browsershotopen in new window and its dependencies.
+Peak can generate your social sharing images (OG) and add them to your entries.
+This feature uses Browsershotopen in new window and its dependencies.
 A big thanks to Spatieopen in new window and Puppeteeropen in new window!

 Installation and configuration